 I am social so feel free to message me if you want.
 If you have something specific you would like to talk about I am open.
 I try to help in crisis so if you need someone to talk to for something non fanfiction related I am once again, here.

-Small talk: This switches the topic in my peeves to chat.
-I HATE small talk.
+Small talk: I HATE small talk.
 I absolutely love to chat, and if you want to, bring a topic.
 I will chat with you for days, weeks, however long you want.
 However, if you message me with nothing, we will spend those days trading back messages like "Indeed" or "yep."
 All the while we are wasting valuable time, I am getting a feel for your personality and my urge to have a conversation is sky rocketing.
 If you bring small talk, you force me to ask questions, and I have never been good with questions.
 So bring something to talk about or I might just violate you verbally by accident.

 Sensitive people: I talk to many different people on the site.
 Most of which are people who I actually got thanked by for a review once.
-What?
-You thought all I get is hatemail?
-Naw, I get thanked all the time.
-Less often then Hatemail, but that is kind of a given.
-Anyway!
 I talk to a lot of people and therefore can't get a feel for all your personalities.
 My sense of humor can be pretty damn twisted at times, so for the love of whatever you worship, tell me first if you are sensitive so I don't hurt your feelings.
 I care, I really do.

 Vanishing requests: I have a bad memory.
 I will never say yes to the question of "will you beta my story" or "will you help me" then not do it on purpose.
 I have a genuinely bad memory, it is why I never actually give promises, just simple "sure" or "yes."
 If I do say yes and don't do it, message me.
 It is direly important, I will feel guilty later if you don't.
 I want to help you, but my memory is a medical problem.
 You need to help me help you.

-I'm not perfect: When I write a critique, people tend to either ignore it or take my word for it and it annoys me.
-Don't get me wrong, if you seriously argued every point with me we'd never get anything done but... well I'm not a god.
-I'm wrong sometimes, it happens.
+The assumption that I am perfect: When I write a critique, people tend to either ignore it or take my word for it and it annoys me.
+Do not get me wrong, if you seriously argued every point with me we'd never get anything done but... well I am not a god.
+I am wrong sometimes, it happens.
 If I give you a big lesson on something that changes your writing in any dramatic way, ask questions.
 Look things up, get involved in the process because I can't feel guilty for misleading you if you never asked a question.
 I do have typos, I do have misunderstandings.
-If you ask a question then at least you've programmed yourself into my mind right next to that problem, so if I ever find I was wrong; you're the first thing to come to mind.
+If you ask a question then at least you've programmed yourself into my mind right next to that problem, so if I ever find I was wrong; you are the first thing to come to mind.

-Insults: I admit that I'm blunt.
+Insults: I admit that I am blunt.
 I admit that I probably push most people onto the defensive with my criticism, but at no point am I not civil.
 I don't know how many times I've been giving some criticism in a blunt yet civil manner, only for the author to message me with a monologue filled entirely with insults.
 One of my favorites and probably the most common is calling me an egomaniac.
 Apparently because I spend time caring about others and helping people improve in a skill I love, I think of myself as some kind of perfect being.
-The bottom line is that I've spent the time over the last two to three years writing out over 3000 reviews with only one flame; a flame which was accidental and posted on MY story.
+The bottom line is that I have spent the time writing out over 3000 reviews with only one flame; a flame which was accidental and posted on MY story.
 Let's not even get into all my beta work and my students.
-Now what's more logical?
+Now what is more logical?
 I spend all this time so I can hunt down people I supposedly view as lesser than me and pick on them because it makes me feel big, or I legitimately enjoy helping others get better at an art form I love?
 I'm not even going to answer, you decide.

 Inserted Personal favor-Not a pet peeve: Kanotari has asked it as a personal favor that I be a bit nicer, specifically adding in something I liked into my more brutal reviews to not break the writer's spirit.
 This is supported by a common misunderstanding where a writer will think I hated their story when I actually really enjoyed it.
 I'm a man of my word so if I reviewed your story and you feel I didn't have anything positive to say, message me and I'll point out something I liked.
 This does not count for those of you I beta, I wouldn't beta the story if I didn't like the idea, stop whining.